malemay/katcher/README.md

 With the output being written to stdout.
-The p-value file must be a table of *k*-mers and their p-values as output by the *k*-mer GWAS approach, such as the `test/kmer_pvalues.txt` included in this repository. the p-values will be added as a PV tag of comma-separated values corresponding to their matching KM tag.
+The p-value file must be a table of *k*-mers and their p-values as output by the *k*-mer GWAS approach, such as the `test/kmer_pvalues.txt` file included in this repository. the p-values will be added as a `PV` tag of comma-separated values corresponding to their matching `KM` tag.

 ### list_kmers